xybafei/xybafei/README.md

 - 👋 Hi, I’m @xybafei
-- 👀 I’m interested in data science & stats
+- 👀 I’m interested in data science
-- 🌱 I’m currently learning java, machine learning & optimization
-- 💞️ I’m looking to collaborate on data science projects

 <!---
 xybafei/xybafei is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.